M-Media-Group/le-chat/docs/src/content/docs/participants.md

 ```

 ## Working with the intermediate morph model
-Laravel Chat uses an intermediate morph model called `ChatParticipant` to manage the relationships between your chattable models and the chatrooms they participate in.
+Le Chat uses an intermediate morph model called `ChatParticipant` to manage the relationships between your chattable models and the chatrooms they participate in.

 This model represents a participant in a chatroom and contains additional information such as the participant's join and leave timestamps, as well as their display name and avatar.